 Growth that matters

-In the context of our Mind4Change project, LUCSUS supports and cooperates with the MindShift project and the associated IDG Initiative.
-During 2020-2022, two MindShift conferences and one IDG Global Summit took place, bringing together prominent scholars and practitioners, including Robert Kegan, Otto Scharmer, Peter Senge and Jennifer Garvey Berger.
-During the conferences, Christine Wamsler (LUCSUS/Mind4Change) shared her insights on the role of personal development and inner transformation to handle the complexities of our time.
-More information about the conferences & session videos here.
+In the context of our Mind4Change project, LUCSUS cooperates with the MindShift project and the associated IDG Initiative.
+During 2020-2022, two MindShift conferences and one IDG Global Summit took place, bringing together prominent scholars and practitioners, including R. Kegan, O. Scharmer, P. Senge and J. Garvey Berger.
+During the conferences, C. Wamsler (LUCSUS/Mind4Change) shared her insights on the potential role of personal development and inner transformation to handle the complexities of our time.
+More information about the conferences & videos can be found here and here.

 The being of change: Why our minds matter